ameknite/cargo-attribution/README.md

 - Download a general version of the licenses used by your dependencies.
 They are downloaded from the spdx license-list-data: <https://github.com/spdx/license-list-data>

-- Create a "dependencies.toml" file containing the dependencies metadata used in your project.
+- Create a "dependencies.toml" file containing the dependencies metadata used in your project and a "self.toml" containing metadata of yor project.
 Including copyright notices.

 Example of a dependency: